rramesh16/eng48-monster-Inc--university/README.md

 As a uni admin I should be able to see a student's grade so that I can inform them about their grades.

+## Run file:
+The run file consist of:
+- ask user for information
+- evaluate information
+- say which option you chose
+    - Create a monster --1
+    - List all workshop --2
+    - Add student to spooky workshop --3
+    - See students grade --4
+    - print full information of student --5
+    - Search for student by name --6